Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

-Please also visit Ashari Galleria, Fine Art America, for my abstract paintings with paintings by Hari E. Thomas.
+Please also visit ASHARI GALLERIA, Fine Art America, for my abstract paintings with those by Hari E. Thomas.

 Born in Chiang Mai, Thailand, I've lived in California since high school.
 After college and working years in the San Francisco Bay Area, I moved to the northern coast, where open spaces abound.
 I enjoy painting in a few ways: plein air painting using oil on canvas; playing with mixed media, including ink on rice paper, in my studio; and sanding and painting old wooden doors and window panes.

 Some of my oil paintings show nature in country settings; others show urban scenes of Berkeley and San Francisco, with some industrial landscapes of West Oakland.

 When I was seven, my father gave me a set of oil paints for my birthday and said, 'Just don't eat anything;' and I began squeezing tubes of luscious paint and working quietly with the big brushes by myself.